philwc/repo-col/README.md

 # repo-col

-A small utility to generate an image based on the SHA vaules of a github tree.
+A small utility to generate an image based on the SHA values of a github tree.

 ## Usage